-California law imposes strict liability for dog bites.
+California law imposes strict liability for canine attacks.
 This means that a plaintiff does not have to prove that the dog had a history of biting or dangerous behavior or that the owner was negligent.

-However, if a dog has bitten someone before, California law does impose an extra duty of care on the animal’s owner.
+However, if a canine has bitten someone before, state law does impose an extra duty of care on the animal’s owner.
 Such an owner must take all reasonable steps to prevent other people from being bitten.6

 Note also that with respect to cat bites, California law does impose a standard similar to the one bite rule.

 No. But it may be easier to get punitive damages if a local animal control officer has investigated and determined that a dog is dangerous.
 And it may put the owner on notice so that the owner can take steps to ensure the safety of others.

 Furthermore, California law requires both owners and dog bite victims to report canine bites to their local county health officer.
 As well, doctors in California are obligated to report dog bites for which they provide treatment.

 Reporting a canine bite to the county health officer does not mean the owner will be prosecuted under California’s criminal laws.
 Usually, the county just wants to make sure that the canine does not carry the rabies virus.

 California’s quarantine laws require animals who have bitten someone to be quarantined, usually for ten (10) days.7 During this time, the county will ensure that the canine does not carry the rabies virus.